 One true sign of a company that’s wallowing in the big bucks of success is when you see it sponsoring professional sports.
-That’s exactly what GoDaddy has been doing since the early 2000s by becoming involved more than one area, from American football to NASCAR.
+That’s exactly what GoDaddy has been doing since the early 2000s by becoming involved in more than one area, from American football to NASCAR.

 So, what is it exactly that makes GoDaddy (NASDAQ: GDDY) the financial clout that lets it indulge together with the big boys?

 Initially founded in 1997 as Jomax Technologies by entrepreneur Bob Parsons, the company was later re-christened as “Go Daddy” in 1999 before being finalized as GoDaddy in 2006.
 Along the way, it has grown both organically as well as through acquisitions.

 - Domain name services: Primary domain registration, domain name privacy, aftermarket domain name transaction.

 - Web hosting: Shared, VPS, and dedicated server hosting.

 - Web presence: Website builder, digital marketing, online store builder, and web security products.

 - Business applications: Email hosting, email marketing, and other relevant business tools.

 Growth through acquisitions

 Although most of us know GoDaddy as a web hosting provider, as Jomax it was initially in the business of computer technologies.
 However, once ICANN accreditation opened, it quickly grew to become the largest ICANN-accredited registrar on the Internet.